-This course explores recent developments in the field of management practice and knowledge management with a particular focus on systems thinking.
-The foundation module provides the broad framework on which the programme is built.
+Through this the course explores recent developments in the field of management practice and knowledge management with a particular focus on systems thinking.
 It introduces the action learning, systems thinking and the adult learning theories on which the programme as a whole is based.
 It integrates these into the concepts of organisational learning and knowledge management.